Copyright & Fair Use

 Using Copyrighted Works

-You will frequently refer to the copyrighted works of others while doing scholarly research.
-In order to avoid copyright violations:
+You will frequently refer to copyrighted works while doing scholarly research.
+Keep the following in mind to avoid copyright infringement.

 Fair Use